 Since I was able to stay put and bide my time until values increased, I was one of the lucky ones (I would often refer to my unit as my “pleasant prison”).

 Questions to Ask Before Buying a Home

-Now, as I begin planning a move to an even more expensive city, I am once again contemplating whether I should rent or buy (selling my current place is a given—being a long-distance landlord is not something I am even the tiniest bit interested in doing).
-Here are the five questions I am asking myself that you can use too in deciding whether to rent or buy.
+When I begin planning a move to an even more expensive city, I was once again contemplating whether I should rent or buy (selling my condo was a given—being a long-distance landlord is not something I am even the tiniest bit interested in doing).
+Here are the five questions I asked myself that you can use too in deciding whether to rent or buy.

 What Will I Be Able to Afford?